Jesuit Missions of Bolivia: San Ignacio

 Dr. Daniel Beams

 Its original church was destroyed in 1974, and replaced by a new one; however its altar and parts of the new building were saved from the original church.
-It is very beautiful and its population has done a good job of maintain many of its
+It is very beautiful and its population has done a good job of maintaining

 colonial customs